-- 1.W.4 (Begins in grade 3) - 1.W.5 With guidance and support from adults, focus on a topic, respond to questions and suggestions from peers, and add details to strengthen writing as needed. - 1.W.6 With guidance and support from adults, use a variety of digital tools to produce and publish writing, including in collaboration with peers.
+- K.W.4 (Begins in grade 3) - K.W.5 With guidance and support from adults, respond to questions and suggestions from peers and add details to strengthen writing as needed. - K.W.6 With guidance and support from adults, explore a variety of digital tools to produce and publish writing, including collaboration with peers.